-While I was enjoying working at PwC, at a certain point I had some doubts whether [indirect] taxation was something that I wanted to commit to.
+While I was enjoying working at PwC, at a certain point I had some doubts about whether [indirect] taxation was something that I wanted to commit to.
 At that time, I thought that working as a criminal law lawyer or a human rights lawyer would be more exciting than Indirect Tax.
-I did eventually seek advice from friends and family and I got the age old answer: “You should do whatever makes you happy”.
+I did eventually seek advice from friends and family and I got the age-old answer: ‘You should do whatever makes you happy’.
 Cliché.

 My journey in Juniper Networks has also been quite interesting – I started with an EMEA role, but over the years I got the opportunity to take over the responsibilities for LATAM, APAC (now including India) and US Sales and Use Tax.
 This wouldn’t have been possible without the support of my team and management.

-Most of my training is on-the-job training; looking into legislation, discussing topics with internal and external colleagues.
-If necessary, I tend to take additional courses that supplement my knowledge around indirect tax.
-At Juniper Networks, we also have our University - this is great for development.
+Most of my training is on-the-job training; looking into legislation, and discussing topics with internal and external colleagues.
+If necessary, I tend to take additional courses that supplement my knowledge of indirect tax.
+At Juniper Networks, we also have our University – which is great for development.
 There are thousands of online training courses available, which are accessible by anyone wanting to improve!

-Some of education comes with experience.
-For example: people management, presentation, negotiation, etc. Reading books or attending classroom / online trainings can be really helpful, however in my opinion, information really sticks from practical application and learning from mistakes.
+Some the education comes with experience.
+For example people management, presentation, negotiation, etc. Reading books or attending classroom/online training can be really helpful, however in my opinion, information really sticks from practical application and learning from mistakes.

 Safe to say that networking is nothing short of important!
 Do you have a daily routine that you follow religiously?

-I normally start my day with checking emails or having calls - I don’t really have a daily routine.
+I normally start my day by checking emails or having calls – I don’t really have a daily routine.
 Every day is different, which in a lot of cases is enjoyable.

-The majority of my team works in India, so we like to make sure we organise team building events from time to time, like Laser Tag last October!
-We have good fun when we meet - I find it paramount to have face-to-face meetings in order to understand how each other work.
+The majority of my team works in India, so we like to make sure we organise team-building events from time to time, like Laser Tag last October!
+We have good fun when we meet – I find it paramount to have face-to-face meetings in order to understand how each other works.

 Having a global role also means that I receive emails throughout the day.
-Every morning when I wake up, I can bet that my inbox is full with messages from our team over in the APAC region.
-In the evening, I do get emails especially from the US or LATAM.
+Every morning when I wake up, I can bet that my inbox is full of messages from our team over in the APAC region.
+In the evening, I do get emails, especially from the US or LATAM.
 Safe to say a lot of my schedule weighs on corresponding with our teams abroad.